ropensci/dev_guide/index.Rmd

 The [second section](#onboardingintro) is dedicated to onboarding: what it is, our policies, and specific guides for authors, editors and reviewers.

 The [third and last section](#collaboration) features our best practice for nurturing your package once it has been onboarded: how to collaborate with other developers, how to document releases, how to promote your package and how to leverage GitHub as a development platform.
+The third section also features a [chapter for anyone wishing to start contributing to rOpenSci packages](#contributingguide).

 We hope that you'll find the guide useful and clear, and welcome your suggestions in the [issue tracker of the book](https://github.com/ropenscilabs/dev_guide/issues).
 Happy R packaging!